-Now, an important fact about ZIP+4: because it's based on delivery routes instead of more permanent boundaries, the +4 part of the codes change often.
-5-digit ZIP Codes also change, but they do so infrequently; it's a lot less likely that you will be living in a ZIP Code when it changes.
+Now, an important fact about ZIP+4 codes: Because they are based on delivery routes instead of more permanent boundaries, the last 4 digits of a complete ZIP code can change often.
+Five-digit ZIP Codes also change, but they do so infrequently; it's a lot less likely that you will be living in a ZIP Code when it changes.
 Not so for ZIP+4.
 The +4 on a ZIP Code can be changed as frequently as once a month, based on things like how many postal employees are working, or who is working what route, etc.

 There are a number of reasons that ZIP+4 Codes are good omens for your shipping.
 For one, ZIP+4 Codes require validation; that means you know for sure an address is real if it has a ZIP+4 attached to it.
 For another thing, they can help get you those bulk mailing discounts.

-A real important benefit to using ZIP+4, however, is delivery speed.
+Another important benefit to using ZIP+4 codes is delivery speed.
 Using ZIP+4 on your mail can speed up processing and delivery, sometimes by as much as two days.
-That's right, you're mail can show up faster if you label things right.
+That's right, your mail can show up faster if you label things right.
 Bet you're scrambling for those codes now, huh?

-If you take away anything from this brief article, it should be three things: ZIP Codes indicate delivery routes, using ZIP+4 gets your mail there faster, and we at SmartyStreets can get you those codes.
-Our blindingly-fast address validation software provides the appropriate ZIP+4 Code for every address we process.
+Three things will be on the quiz: (1) ZIP+4 Codes indicate delivery routes, (2) using ZIP+4 Codes gets your mail there faster and more accurately, and (3) we at SmartyStreets can get you those codes.
+Our blindingly fast address validation software provides the appropriate ZIP+4 Code for every address we process.
 Go ahead and try it out.
 Or you could call us instead if you'd rather talk to a real person.
-(We'd offer a fake person too, but we don't have one of those on staff.)
+(We'd offer a fake person, but we don't have one of those on staff.)
 Either way, we can help you ZIP your address, and ZIP it good.
 Click here to find your ZIP+4.